MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/symbols.md

 # Symbols for Windows debugging (WinDbg, KD, CDB, NTSD)

 Symbols for the Windows debuggers (WinDbg, KD, CDB, and NTSD) are available from a public symbol server.
-You can also download entire symbol packages.

 ## <span id="symbols"></span><span id="SYMBOLS"></span>